Graying of hair is caused by two main processes:

 1. Consume sufficient amounts of minerals that are important for healthy hair

 Other important minerals for healthy hair are selenium and magnesium.

-People who are deficient in these important minerals have more risk of their hair turning grey.
+People who are deficient in these important minerals have more risk of their hair turning gray.
 Another important mineral for hair health is iodine.
 Iodine is an important building block in thyroid hormones which play a role in hair pigmentation.
-Many thyroid disorders can lead to accelerated greying of the hair (R).
+Many thyroid disorders can lead to accelerated graying of the hair (R).

 - B vitamins are important for hair health, especially vitamin B12 (R,R).
 It’s best to take a vitamin B complex, that contains all the B vitamins, instead of taking just one B vitamin or a few B vitamins: B vitamins have synergistic effects.

 - Low levels of vitamin D are associated with more risk of premature hair graying.